-Planning 1.
-Have all implementing partners been identified?
-If not, what steps remain and proposed timeline Y 2.
-Have TORs for key project staff been finalized and ready to advertise?
-Please attach to the submission Key staff already on board 3.
+1. Have all implementing nartners been identified?
+If not what stars remain and monoced timoling γ Key staff already on board 3.
 Have project sites been identified?
-If not, what will be the process and timeline Y 4.
-Have local communities and government offices been consulted/ sensitized on the existence of the project?
+If not, what will be the process and timeline γ Have local communities and government offices been consulted/ sensitized on the existence of the project?
 Please state when this was done or when it will be done.
-Y 5.
-Has any preliminary analysis/ identification of lessons learned/ existing activities been done?
-If not, what analysis remains to be done to enable implementation and proposed timeline?
-Y Based on the lessons learnt from past electoral support projects, as elaborated the text.
+Please Y Has any preliminary analysis/ identification of lessons learned/ existing activities been done?
+If not, what analysis remains to be done to enable implementation and proposed timeline? alysis Y Based on the lessons learnt from past electoral support projects, as elaborated ir the text.
 6. Have beneficiary criteria been identified?
 If not, what will be the process and timeline.
 Y 7.
-Have any agreements been made with the relevant Government counterparts relating to project implementation site approaches, Government contribution?
-Y 8.
+Have any agreements been made with the relevant Government counterparts relating to project implementation site approaches, Government contribution? ion site Y 8.
 Have clear arrangements been made on project implementing approach between project recipient organizations?
-Y 9.
+Y Suc 9.
 What other preparatory activities need to be undertaken before actual project implementation can begin and how long will this take?
-N// X Gender 10.
+N/A Gender 10.
 Did UN gender expertise inform the design of the project (e.g. has a gender adviser/expert/focal point or UN Womer colleague provided input)?
-Y 11.
+Womer Y 11.
 Did consultations with women and/or youth organizations inform the design of the project?
 Y 12.
 Are the indicators and targets in the results framework disaggregated by sex and age?
 Y 13.
 Does the budget annex include allocations towards GEWE for all activities and clear justifications for GEWE allocations?
 Y